RCM

 • Include objective measurements and functional improvements

-• Maintain consistent terminology throughout treatment episodes
+• Maintain consistent terminology throughout the treatment episode

 • Use specific rather than vague descriptions